 Who Was Christopher Reeve?

 Christopher Reeve had various stage and television roles before becoming the star of Superman and its sequels.
 In 1995 he became paralyzed from the neck down following a horse-riding accident.
-He founded the Christopher Reeve Paralysis Foundation in 1998 to promote research on spinal cord injuries.
+He founded what became the Christopher & Dana Reeve Foundation in 1996 to promote research on spinal cord injuries.
 He died of cardiac arrest in 2004.

 Early Life and Career

-Reeve was born on September 25, 1952, in New York City.
-He studied at Cornell University and the Juilliard School in New York, and had various stage and television roles before becoming universally known as the star of Superman and its sequels (1978, 1980, 1983 and 1987).
-Later films include Noises Off (1992) and Morning Glory (1994).
+Christopher D'Olier Reeve was born on September 25, 1952, in New York City.
+He studied at Cornell University and the Juilliard School in New York, before landing roles in the Broadway play A Matter of Gravity, alongside Katharine Hepburn, and the soap opera Love of Life.

-In May 1995 Reeve became paralyzed from the neck downwards and wheel-chair bound following a horse-riding accident.
-He also required a respirator to assist his breathing for the rest of his life.
-He became very involved in campaigns supporting handicapped children and paraplegics and founded the Christopher Reeve Paralysis Foundation in 1998 to promote research into spinal cord injuries, testifying before a Senate subcommittee in favor of federal funding for stem cell research.
+In May 1995 Reeve became paralyzed from the neck down when he sustained a severe cervical spinal injury in a horse-riding accident.
+Despite being confined to a wheelchair and needing a respirator to assist with his breathing, he became heavily involved in campaigns supporting handicapped children and paraplegics, testifying before a Senate subcommittee in favor of federal funding for stem cell research.

 Reeve continued to work after ongoing rehabilitation.
-He acted again in films, including a television production of Rear Window (1998) and directed two television films with health themes, In the Gloaming (1997) and The Brooke Ellison Story (2004).
-His autobiography Still Me appeared in 1998.
+He returned to acting in a television production of Rear Window (1998), for which he picked up a Golden Globe nomination, and directed two television films with health themes, In the Gloaming (1997) and The Brooke Ellison Story (2004).
+Reeve also penned two autobiographical books, Still Me (1998) and Nothing is Impossible: Reflections on a New Life (2002).

 Reeve died from cardiac arrest on October 10, 2004.
-He was survived by his wife Dana and son William, as well as his two children, Matthew and Alexandra from his previous relationship.
-Sadly, his wife Dana was diagnosed with cancer in 2005 and died in March 2006 at the age of 44.
+He was survived by his wife Dana and son William, as well as his two children, Matthew and Alexandra, from his previous relationship with model Gae Exton.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!